lumarama/foreachi/src/aws/aws-dynamodb-javascript.md

-# Using AWS DynamoDB with JavaScript
+# AWS DynamoDB with JavaScript

 The following are examples of using CosmosDB from a Lambda function.